 5. Make an Offer to the Seller

 Once you know all the cost details, it’s time to see if the seller wants to make a deal.
+To increase your chances of success, use a virtual wholesaling cold calling script.

 6. Find a Buyer